PaulGreer1/WebsiteLamp/README.md

 ## WebsiteLamp

-Powerful LAMP website with membership, CRM, brochure, financial, etc. tools.
+Powerful LAMP website with tools for membership, CRM, brochure, financials, etc..
 Proprietary PHP-based MVC system.
 Take it, install it, enjoy it!

 This repository will start you off with the following website: